 UPDATE: for 2016 PlayaNauts Also, We have space for a few more campers!!!
 Apply Here<--- For everyone else, Come party with us!
 And keep your eyes open for the Scarab Car!

-We are a group of friends from all over the world whom rendezvous once a year to Live, Work, Play and Party hard while Participating in the pure awesome all that is Burning Man.
+We are a group of friends from all over the world whom rendezvous once a year to Live, Work, Learn, Play and Party Hard while Participating in the pure awesome of all that is Burning Man.

-We created a Theme Camp as our primary contribution to the community of BRC, in 2014 we will be known as the "PlayaNauts" meaning: "explorers of the playa" (if you don't know what the "playa" is at Burning Man, you should stop reading this and go do some research (see "Playa Dust")
+We created a Theme Camp as our primary contribution to the community of BRC, in 2017 we will be known as the "PlayaNauts" meaning: "explorers of the playa" (see "Playa Dust") We also have our art car Scarabis Beetalius that roams the playa day and night.

 This is the rough layout plan for 2014's camp grounds